sumanthtps/servicedesk/docs/api-contract.md

 Base path: `/api/v1`
 Format: JSON
 Auth: to be added later (JWT).
 For now, assume endpoints require authentication except health.
+Tenanting: every request is organization-scoped.
+For v1, the client must provide an `X-Org-Id` header; in the future, this will come from JWT claims.

+---

 ## Cross-cutting